Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Research & References

-- British Journal of Sports Medicine (2019) — Study found 75% of endurance athletes report friction-related skin issues; PIH was the most common long-term complication.
+- British Journal of Sports Medicine (2019) — Found 75% of endurance athletes report friction-related skin issues.

-- Phytotherapy Research (2016) — Research demonstrated curcumin's anti-inflammatory effects comparable to topical NSAIDs for sports-related skin inflammation.
+- Phytotherapy Research (2016) — Research on curcumin's soothing effects for sports-related skin irritation.

-- International Journal of Dermatology (2018) — Study confirmed moisture increases friction coefficient between skin surfaces by 25-40%.
+- International Journal of Dermatology (2018) — Confirmed moisture increases friction between skin surfaces by 25-40%.

-- Journal of Athletic Training (2020) — Research established post-exercise skin pH changes increase irritation; immediate cleansing reduced inflammatory markers.
+- Journal of Athletic Training (2020) — Post-exercise skin pH changes increase irritation; immediate cleansing reduces inflammatory markers.

-- Sports Medicine (2021) — Comprehensive review found combination of friction prevention + anti-inflammatory treatment reduced PIH development by 60%.
+- Sports Medicine (2021) — Combination of friction prevention + soothing treatment reduced dark mark development by 60%.

 About AMVital's Products for Athletes

-AMVital's turmeric-based products address both inflammation and pigmentation—ideal for the unique needs of athletes.
+AMVital's turmeric-based products address both irritation and uneven tone—ideal for athletes.
 Our turmeric body scrub provides gentle exfoliation for friction zones.

 Our brightening serum delivers concentrated treatment.
-For a complete body care approach, see our turmeric body soap guide.
+For a complete body brightening approach, pair with our turmeric body scrub and body soap guide.

 Here's to your golden glow!